Calebh101/Hackintosh-HP-17-by1022cl/README.md

 # My EFI.
 Not yours.

 I do not accept help requests, issues, or queries about my EFI.
-It's not a prebuilt.

-You are free to open issues, but I will not use them.
+End of story.

 # Hardware